Llamasoft: The Jeff Minter Story (Switch eShop)

 That's the end of the retail and eShop games, but we couldn't leave these collections off the list, could we?

-With an ever-growing catalogue of classic games from the 8-bit era, Nintendo Switch Online subscribers have access to some of the best titles released on the console which transformed the company into the gaming giant we know today.
-With over 70 NES titles to choose from with added portability, save states, and the ability to rewind gameplay, this is a fine way to conveniently play the classics.
+With an ever-growing catalogue of classic games from the 8-bit era, Nintendo Switch Online subscribers have access to some of the best games from the '80s to the early '00s, with additions like save states and the ability to rewind gameplay.

-And there's also the N64, Sega Mega Drive / Genesis, and Game Boy Advance titles available via the Nintendo Switch Online Expansion Pack.
-All in all, a very convenient way to catch up with some choice retro titles, from 8 to 64-bit.
+All in all, a convenient way to catch up with some choice retro titles, from 8 to 64-bit and beyond.

 Which are your favourites from this list?
 Think we've missed something essential?
 Feel free to let us know down below and we may well update it along with future Switch collections and compilations that float our boat.